 “This is the largest and most internationally diverse study examining the effect of menstruation on current sexual practices and the use of condoms.” —Stephanie A. Sanders, Senior Scientist at The Kinsey Institute & Provost Professor, and Peg Zeglin, Brand Chair of Gender Studies, Indiana University, Bloomington, Indiana USA

-Clue and Kinsey partnered last year to investigate the effects of new tech on people's sex lives.
+Clue and Kinsey partnered in 2017 to investigate the effects of new tech on people's sex lives.
 Now we're collaborating on a study of the world's oldest sex tech—condoms—but with a new twist.
 What's the female take on the "male" condom?

 Together with the Kinsey Institute Condom Use Research Team (KI-CURT) at the Kinsey Institute, Clue polled 95,000 people from 200 countries on condom use and menstruation.
 Our focus on condom use from a female* perspective is a unique and major advancement in understanding why women do and don't use condoms, and how these choices are affected by their period and their partners.
 Here’s what we learned.